garbetjie/terraform-google-nat-instance/README.md

 ## Changelog

+* **3.0.0**
+  * Remove HTTP forward proxy, and replaced it with a SOCKS proxy.

 * **2.0.0**
   * Enable functioning as an HTTP forward proxy.